openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/explain-inference.md

 first inference.
 As a result, we obtain few heatmaps, which shows, how image pixels affected the inference result.
 This algorithm doesn't require any special information about the model, but it requires the model to return all the outputs and confidences.
-The algorighm only supports classification and detection models.
+The algorithm only supports classification and detection models.

 The following use cases available: